Resources for Youth-Serving Providers

 • May 9, 2026 — Washington Chapter of the American Academy of Pediatrics’ (WCAAP) 2nd Pediatric Health Equity Summit: This summit is an opportunity to learn together and take collective action to advance equitable health care for children statewide.
 The 2026 theme is “From Embers to Action: Reimagining Pediatric Health Equity.”
 The summit will be in Auburn, Washington.

-• May 18, 2026 — The Say it Out Loud conference: Join peers, providers, advocates, partners, and community members who believe in systems of care where everyone is valued, heard, and supported.
-This year’s theme, “Unapologetically us!
+• May 18, 2026 — The Say it Out Loud conference ($135): Join peers, providers, advocates, partners, and community members at this year’s Say it Out Lous Conference.
+The theme, “Unapologetically us!
 Bold voices, bright futures!” reflects Washington’s commitment to centering LGBTQIA2S+ voices, celebrating lived experience, and strengthening behavioral health support statewide.
-The summit is at Tulalip Resort and Casino.
+The conference is at Tulalip Resort and Casino.
 Registration is $135.

 • May 21, 11:30 a.m. to 1:00 p.m.
-PDT — Dad Allies Provider Learning Series: Sexual & Reproductive Health Policy in Washington: Presenters from Health Care Authority, Implementing Contraception Access Now, and Grays Harbor Public Health will share information and resources on: Family planning policy in Washington, what’s covered by Medicaid (Apple Health & Family Planning Only), what to expect in men’s sexual and reproductive health care and trends, how and where to access care.
+PDT — Dad Allies Provider Learning Series: Sexual & Reproductive Health Policy in Washington: Presenters from Health Care Authority, Implementing Contraception Access Now, and Grays Harbor Public Health will share information and resources on: Family planning policy in Washington, what’s covered by Medicaid (Apple Health & Family Planning Only), trends in men’s sexual and reproductive health care, how and where to access care.

-• June 23 to 25, 2026 — 2026 National School-Based Health Care Conference: This conference in Washington D.C., is an opportunity to connect with health care professionals, education professionals, youth, and advocates from across the country.
+• June 23 to 25, 2026 — 2026 National School-Based Health Care Conference ($750): This conference in Washington D.C., is an opportunity to connect with health care professionals, education professionals, youth, and advocates from across the country.
 The theme is “Stronger Together – Building Healthy Futures for Every Child.”
-Early bird registration is $650 through May 15.

-• July 28 to 31, 2026 National Reproductive Health Conference: Join the Clinical Training Center for Sexual and Reproductive Health (CTC-SRH) in Chicago for a learning experience designed for Title X clinical providers.
-This conference will deliver the latest evidence in sexual and reproductive health and practical strategies for integration and implementation.
-Topics will include updates in gynecologic care, contraception, STI prevention and management, restorative fertility, and cancer screening.
-Sessions will also highlight integrated behavioral health, maternal health, and innovative service delivery solutions.
+• July 28 to 31, 2026 National Reproductive Health Conference ($375): The Clinical Training Center for Sexual and Reproductive Health (CTC-SRH) is hosting this conference in Chicago for Title X clinical providers.
+Topics include updates in gynecologic care, contraception, STI prevention and management, restorative fertility, cancer screening, behavioral health, maternal health, and innovative service delivery.
 Scholarships available.

 • August 14, 2026, 11 a.m. to 12 p.m.
 PT Supporting Adolescent Survivors of Sexual Trauma: Teens are one of the highest risk groups for enduring sexual trauma, yet institutional processes for addressing it remain inconsistently adopted.
 What should clinic-based staff and providers know to better support adolescent survivors in a healthcare context?
 This workshop will offer a focused look at effective screening, resource referrals, trauma-informed exams, and crisis triage after recent disclosure.

-• September 24 to 25, 2026 — Re-Imagining Behavioral Health: Race, Equity, & Social Justice Conference: The 7th annual behavioral health conference from the University of Washington Behavioral Health Institute will bring together the behavioral health community to share information, insights, practices, and policies related to advancing equity within behavioral health systems.
-The conference is virtual and free.
-Presentation proposals will be accepted until May 14.
+• September 24 to 25, 2026 — Re-Imagining Behavioral Health: Race, Equity, & Social Justice Conference (Free): The University of Washington Behavioral Health Institute is hosting its 7th annual behavioral health conference.
+This free virtual conference brings together the behavioral health community to share information, insights, practices, and policies that advance equity in behavioral health systems.
+Presentation proposals are accepted until May 14.

-• October 14 to 16, 2026 — 100th Annual School Health Conference: Join the American School Health Association for this annual conference in Indianapolis.
+• October 14 to 16, 2026 — 100th Annual School Health Conference ($585): Join the American School Health Association for this annual conference in Indianapolis.

 • October 22 to 23, 2026 — 2026 Student Health Summit: Save the date for this conference in Wenatchee, Washington.
 This year, the daylong conference will be preceded by an optional half-day preconference.
 The Washington School-Based Health Alliance (WA SBHA) is taking speaker proposals until May 4.

-• October 26, 2026 — The Washington State Mental Health Summit: Led by Chad’s Legacy Project, this summit will take place in Seattle.
-The event is an inclusive forum for statewide partners to develop, share, and advance new ideas, opportunities and collaborations to advance education, prevention, and care for those living with mental health and addiction problems.
+• October 26, 2026 — The Washington State Mental Health Summit: Led by Chad’s Legacy Project, this summit in Seattle is an inclusive forum for statewide partners to develop, share, and advance new ideas, opportunities and collaborations to advance education, prevention, and care for those living with mental health and substance use issues.

-• November 2 (virtual) and November 5 to 7 (in-person), 2026 Annual Conference on Adolescent Health: This conference brings together an interdisciplinary community of health care professionals to share research and best practices that improve adolescent-centered care.
-The conference will be virtual on November 2 and in Detroit, MI, from November 5 to 7.
-Registration opens on June 1, 2026.
+• November 2 (virtual) and November 5 to 7 (in-person), 2026 Annual Conference on Adolescent Health ($100-450): This conference brings together an interdisciplinary community of health care professionals to share research and best practices in adolescent-centered care.
+The virtual conference is November 2; the in-person conference is in Detroit, MI, November 5 to 7.
+Registration opens June 1, 2026.

 • November 13, 2026, 11 a.m. to 12 p.m.
 PT Informed Not Influenced: Supported Decision-MakingSupported Decision-Making is an approach to allying with disabled people that centers their autonomy and personhood.
 In adolescent reproductive health, the same tenants can be used to address disinformation and present neutral, evidence-based guidance, allowing young people to make informed decisions.
 This session includes a guest speaker from La Clinica on the LARC doula program, non-clinical support for youth seeking IUD or implant placement and removal.